ikawrakow/ik_llama.cpp/examples/server/README.md

     `banned_regex_case_insensitive`: Specify a JSON array of case-insensitive ECMAScript-compatible regular expression patterns that are prohibited in the generated text.
 Same behavior as `banned_regex` but matches are case-insensitive.
 Format: `["pattern1", "pattern2"]`.
 Default: `[]`

-    `saturate_predict`: Ensure that the number of tokens sent in the response equals `n_predict` even if tokens were discarded due to bans.
+    `saturate_predict`: If `true`, ensure that the number of tokens sent in the response equals `n_predict` even if tokens were discarded due to bans.
 When `false`, `n_predict` counts all generated tokens including those discarded during rewinds.
 Default: `false`

     `banbuffer_size`: Set the token buffer size for ban detection.
 Larger values detect banned patterns spanning more tokens but delay streaming more.
 When `-1`, automatically sets to the longest banned string/regex length plus 1.
 Default: `-1`